Eyelid Surgery in Ohio Can Refresh the Look of Your Eyes

 Also known as eyelid surgery or an eyelid lift, a blepharoplasty can focus on the upper eyelids, lower eyelids, or both, depending on your individual concerns.
 There are many beauty products and cosmetics that promise to revitalize this sensitive area, but blepharoplasty surgery creates more dynamic results that last, by:

-- Tightening and rejuvenating eyelid skin and underlying dermis.
+Tightening and rejuvenating eyelid skin and the underlying dermis.

 Combining Blepharoplasty with a Brow Lift